bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 3. **Standard Data Science** - Python and R workflows
 4. **SAS Integration** - Coexistence and migration tools
 5. **Cross-Platform Workflow** - VS Code, JupyterLab, RStudio
-6. **AI-Assisted Coding** - Continue extension with Ollama
+6. **AI-Assisted Coding** - Continue extension with Ollama (Proof of Concept)

-> From batch processing to AI-powered development -
-> all in one platform.
+> From batch processing to AI-powered development - all in one platform.

 ---